Skip to content

 A Living Place

-What Wakaranai is is harder to define, because it changes.
+What Wakaranai is is harder to define, because it's still changing.

 It's shaped by the seasons, and by life.